OpenMx/OpenMx/docs/source/Internals.rst

 optional.
 With adequate care, it is also possible to write OpenMP optimizations without the added complexity of duplicating the model (see sadmvn.f).
 The second facility is Snowfall.
-Snowfall works at the granularity of machines while OpenMP is only concerned with exploiting all the CPU within a single machine.
+Snowfall works at the granularity of machines or processes with a machine while OpenMP is only concerned with exploiting all the CPU within a single machine.

 Questions
 ---------